In Pole Position

 3.1 Interim Solution and Scope

 Contrary to the first impression and some public statements, the Autonomous Act does not provide for an unlimited scope of operating Level 4 CAVs, as even within the DOAs their unlimited use is not permitted.
-In particular, the Autonomous Act does not allow for the use of an autonomous driving mode by a customer outside of business purposes, eg activating the auto-pilot to read a book or watch a movie without being able to/having to regain control over the car if needed: A situation like this is something that is still up in the air.
+In particular, the Autonomous Act does not allow for the use of an autonomous driving mode by a customer outside of business purposes.
+For example, activating an auto-pilot function to read a book or watch a movie without being able to/having to regain control over the car if needed is not facilitated by the Autonomous Act.
+Situation similar to the foregoing example are not yet regulated for.

-According to its explanatory memorandum, the Autonomous Act rather aims at creating regulatory space for the testing of autonomous systems.
+According to its explanatory memorandum, instead of providing a comprehensive regulatory framework, the Autonomous Act rather aims at creating the regulatory environment for testing of autonomous systems.
 In this light, it appears reasonable that the law focuses on fields of practical use such as autonomous buses for public transport (People Movers) as well as on autonomous vehicles to transport goods (Goods Movers).
-Other possible fields of use include hub-2-hub-traffic (between distribution centres), demand-dependent offers at off-peak times as well as dual-mode vehicles, eg in the context of Automated Valet Parking.
+Other possible fields of use include hub-2-hub-traffic (between distribution centres), demand-dependent offers at off-peak times as well as dual-mode vehicles (e.g. in the context of Automated Valet Parking).
 Additionally, the Autonomous Act provides for regulation for autonomous systems in vehicles of the German army, the federal and the state police forces, the civil defence and disaster control, the fire brigades and the rescue services.

 Being the first of its kind, the Autonomous Act provides – as an interim solution – initial regulations on: (i) the operation of CAVs; (ii) requirements of CAVs; and (iii) requirements of technical operators, manufacturers producing CAVs and the registered vehicle keepers (Halter) of CAVs.